 We believe preventive care is a great way to help you stay healthy.
-That’s why all our deductible plans offer most preventive care services — like routine physical exams, mammograms, and cholesterol screenings — at little or no cost, even before you reach your deductible.
-This helps you detect problems before they become serious and keep you from living life to the fullest.
+That’s why all our deductible plans offer most preventive care services — like preventive medical exams, mammograms, and cholesterol screenings — at little or no cost to you, even before you reach your deductible.
+This helps you detect problems before they become serious and keep living life to the fullest.

 Learn more about preventive care services.
 Also, find out when a preventive care visit might involve non-preventive services that require additional costs.